-The E.U.’s Payment Services Directive (PSD 2) was one of the most formative mandates toward open banking, opening up the payments industry to competition from non-banks (such as Stripe, Mint, and Apple Pay) and introducing collaboration and oversight.
-NewtonX conducted hour long interviews with senior executives from Stripe, Paypal, Mint, and Goldman Sachs about the future of open banking in Europe and in the U.S. These experts outlined a series of potential benefits including new revenue streams and a more cohesive customer experience, but also identified two primary barriers to open banking in the U.S.: data privacy regulation and a fragmented market.
+The E.U.’s Payment Services Directive (PSD 2) was one of the most formative mandates toward open banking.
+It opened up the payments industry to competition from non-banks and introduced collaboration and oversight.
+NewtonX conducted a B2B panel survey with hour-long interviews with senior executives from Stripe, Paypal, Mint, and Goldman Sachs about the future of open banking in Europe and in the U.S. These experts outlined a series of potential benefits including new revenue streams and a more cohesive customer experience.
+They also identified two primary barriers to open banking in the U.S.: data privacy regulation and a fragmented market.

 Frictionless and Robust: the Future of Financial Products With Open Banking